marklogic/ml-gradle/CONTRIBUTING.md

 You can then repeat this process as often as you want - i.e. make more changes in the ml-gradle source, publish a new copy to your local Maven repo, and test it in the project you chose.

+For a real example, see the "local-testing-project" project in the examples directory.